High Commissioner of Greenland

+The High Commissioner of Greenland (Kalaallit Nunaanni Naalagaaffiup Sinniisoqarfia, Rigsombuddet i Grønland) is the chief representative of the King of Denmark and Government of the Kingdom of Denmark in Greenland, an autonomous territory in the Kingdom of Denmark.

+The High Commissioner leads and is supported in their functions by their office, the High Commission.
+They are based in Nuuk, the capital of Greenland.

 Functions

-The High Commissioner represents the crown and the Kingdom Government (Regeringen) in Greenland.
-The office is responsible for liaising between the Territorial Self Rule Government (Naalakkersuisut) and the Kingdom Government.
+The high commissioner represents the crown and the Kingdom Government (Regeringen) in Greenland.
+The office is responsible for liaising between the Territorial Self Rule Government (Naalakkersuisut) and the Kingdom Government and falls under the Prime Minister's Office.

-The High Commission deals with matters of family law in the capacity as Chief Administrative Officer.
+The High Commissioner deals with matters of family law in their capacity as Chief Administrative Officer.

 The Government of Greenland notifies the High Commission of all statutes and regulations adopted by the Parliament of Greenland (Inatsisartut) and of any other general legislation drawn up by the Government of Greenland.
-In addition, the Government of Greenland may call on the High Commissioner to participate in negotiations within Greenlandic institutions.
+In addition, the Government of Greenland may call on the high commissioner to participate in negotiations within Greenlandic institutions.

-The High Commissions tasks furthermore consist of:
+The High Commissioner and the High Commission's tasks furthermore consist of: